QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

     \right\}

-for :math:`s=0,1`
+for :math:`s=0,1`.

-The third row of the table reports equilibrium prices that solve the functional equation when :math:`\beta = .75`
+The third row of the table reports equilibrium prices that solve the functional equation when :math:`\beta = .75`.

-Here the type that is optimistic about :math:`s_{t+1}` prices the asset in state :math:`s_t`
+Here the type that is optimistic about :math:`s_{t+1}` prices the asset in state :math:`s_t`.

-It is instructive to compare these prices with the equilibrium prices for the homogeneous belief economies that solve under beliefs :math:`P_a` and :math:`P_b`
+It is instructive to compare these prices with the equilibrium prices for the homogeneous belief economies that solve under beliefs :math:`P_a` and :math:`P_b`.

-Equilibrium prices :math:`\bar p` in the heterogeneous beliefs economy exceed what any prospective investor regards as the fundamental value of the asset in each possible state
+Equilibrium prices :math:`\bar p` in the heterogeneous beliefs economy exceed what any prospective investor regards as the fundamental value of the asset in each possible state.

-Nevertheless, the economy recurrently visits a state that makes each investor want to purchase the asset for more than he believes its future dividends are worth
+Nevertheless, the economy recurrently visits a state that makes each investor want to purchase the asset for more than he believes its future dividends are worth.

-The reason is that he expects to have the option to sell the asset later to another investor who will value the asset more highly than he will
+The reason is that he expects to have the option to sell the asset later to another investor who will value the asset more highly than he will.

 * Investors of type :math:`a` are willing to pay the following price for the asset